Short-Lived Feature Branches

 you may encounter a merge clash, and have to resolve that locally before you can push the result anywhere, or do

-further merges (to master hopefully).
+further merges (to

 Alternatives to short-lived feature branches

 There is a more traditional alternative for smaller teams: Committing straight to the trunk.
+Many people still prefer this way of working, and if the whole team can do it without blowing up the build server, then great job team.